mesosphere-backup/k8s-bootcamp/README.md

 This is the initial repository for the learning materials to the Mesosphere Kubernetes bootcamp.
 This bootcamp gives you an end-to-end understanding of Docker and how to orchestrate containers using Kubernetes.

+How To View The Lectures
+====

+The lecture slides are done with [reveal.js](http://lab.hakim.se/reveal-js/#/) and using their markdown features.
+This means if you want to change the slides for session1 you would edit the file session1/lecture.md and *not* the file session1/index.html.

+Because they use complx javascript from the index.html file you should run this command:

+    python -m SimpleHTTPServer

+That will start a basic HTTP server on the command line and then you can just go to [http://localhost:8000/](http://localhost:8000/) to start things off.

 Current Proposal
 ====